WavCaps: A ChatGPT-Assisted Weakly-Labelled Audio Captioning Dataset for Audio-Language Multimodal Research: Experiments

 \subsection{Automated Audio Captioning}

 Automated audio captioning is the task of generating a natural language sentence to describe the content of an audio clip, which mainly concerns environmental sounds and ignores possible voice content \cite{mei2022ac_review}.
-We still evaluate audio captioning on AudioCaps and Clotho datasets.
+We continue to evaluate audio captioning on AudioCaps and Clotho datasets.